eskoruppa/PolyMC/README.md

 - mode:

     Specify simulation mode.
-Currently implemented modes are:
+Currently, implemented modes are:

-    - open: Linear molecule without any linking contraints.
+    - open: Linear molecule without any linking constraints.
-    - tweezer: linear molecule emulating the the setup of magnetic tweezers as used in Refs [3](#skor22) and [4](#vand22).
-Terminal tangents remain aligned and conservation of linking number may be imposed via impenetrable planes aligned with the terminal monomers.
+    - tweezer: linear molecule emulating the setup of magnetic tweezers as used in Refs [3](#skor22) and [4](#vand22).
+Terminal tangents remain aligned, and conservation of linking number may be imposed via impenetrable planes aligned with the terminal monomers.
 Has four different setups specified by the argument tweezer_setup:
         - free: allows for free fluctuations of the total linking number
         - fix_link: fixed linking number ensemble
-        - torsional_trap: traps the linking number in quadratic potential to allow for the torque to be measured.
-Corresponds to quasi fixed linking number ensemble.
+        - torsional_trap: traps the linking number in a quadratic potential to allow for the torque to be measured.
+Corresponds to quasi-fixed linking number ensemble.
         - torque: constant torque ensemble
     - plasmid: circular molecule.
-Linking number remains contraint if excluded volumes are active and EV_check_crossings=1 (see below)
+Linking number remains conserved if excluded volumes are active and EV_check_crossings=1 (see below)
-    - umbrellaplasmid: circular molecule with variable linking number to allow for umbrella sampling the plecotneme free energy
+    - umbrellaplasmid: circular molecule with variable linking number to allow for umbrella sampling the plectoneme free energy
-    - plec: pure plectoneme simulation as used in Ref [3](#skor22).
+    - plec: pure plectoneme simulation used in Ref [3](#skor22).
     - lin2d: linear molecule in 2 dimensions
     - closed2d: circular molecule in 2 dimensions